 A compact, SiC-based Field-Oriented Control driver I'm building from first principles — custom PCB, control algorithms, and firmware.
 Designed to be a drop-in upgrade for any AC motor.

-Field-Oriented Control is a way to drive AC motors with DC-motor-like precision.
-Instead of just throwing voltage at the motor and hoping for the best (what traditional V/f drives do), FOC actually models what's happening inside the motor in real-time.
+Instead of just throwing voltage at the motor and hoping for the best (what traditional V/f drives do), FOC actually models the motor physics in real-time.

 It uses Clarke and Park transforms to break down the messy 3-phase AC currents into two clean, independent values — one controls the magnetic flux, the other controls torque.
 This means you can change speed without losing torque, hold position at zero RPM, and run the motor near-silently.